Sibnarayan Ray: A radical humanist

 Ray was imbued with the spirit of communism in early life.
-However the realities of Stalinist rule in the USSR frustrated him.
+However, the realities of Stalinist rule in the USSR frustrated him.
 That led him to believe in the sublimity of humankind and made him aware of the constraints of human freedom that are inherent in man's own cognition.
-For his philosophical thinking he came to be known as a radical humanist.
+For his philosophical thinking, he came to be known as a radical humanist.
 However, Sibnarayan Ray was profoundly influenced by the concept styled "Beyond Communism", propounded by M. N. Roy.
 The concept of radical humanism was conceived by M. N. Roy in his Basic principles of Radical Democracy, which he shared with a few comrades, including Sibnarayan Ray.
 One of the assumptions was that party-politics was inconsistent with his ideal of organised democracy.
 It was 'radical' because it rejected many of the traditional political and philosophical assumptions underlying the society of early twentieth century India; and it was 'humanism' because it focused entirely on the needs and situation of human beings.
 Young Sibnarayan took part in the Radical Humanist Movement launched by M. N. Roy in 1948.
 He edited the Radical Humanist Weekly.

 Notably, unlike some humanists, radical humanists aim to overthrow or transcend existing social arrangements.
 Radical humanists seek transformation, emancipation, and critical analysis of modes of domination.
 They want people to reconstruct their view of reality and take appropriate action.
-Ray said that it was not just religion, but politics which could stifle free-thinking and the spirit of inquiry.
+Ray said that it was not just religion, but politics that could stifle free-thinking and the spirit of inquiry.
 The human mind has a conflict in itself.
 It will either give in to an authority or ask questions.
-He believed that in order for a society to thrive it should follow the latter path.
+He believed that in order for a society to thrive, it should follow the latter path.
 However, Ray believed that today, both rationality and the questioning spirit are on the wane.